TechLabs-Berlin/wt21-pet-match/Blog Post - Pet Match.md

 **_2. Blog Post WD-FE_**

-Tech Stack:
+**Tech Stack:**

-Figma, Visual Code Studio
+- Figma, Visual Code Studio
-HTML, CSS, Javascript
+- HTML, CSS, Javascript
-React (Router, Hooks), Axios
+- React (Router, Hooks), Axios

 As we lost UX team early in the project, the WD-FE team decided to go on and design the layout on Figma.
 Since Andrea has a personal interest in layout and design and also some experience with it, she started with the development in Figma.

-For this reason we divided up our tasks as follows:
+For this reason we divided up our tasks as follows: Andrea worked on Figma Layouts, Static HTML-pages and CSS, Brigitta on React project, Javascript coding and Coordination with WD-BE.

-Andrea:

-- Figma Layouts, Static HTML-pages + CSS

-Brigitta:

-- React project, Javascript coding, Coordination with WD-BE

 As we as a team faced a time problem, we decided not to use any additional UI library or other tools we were not familiar with.